Oborn [Oborne]

 (Oatridge)

 In 1901 Percy lived with his grandparents in Bradford on Avon.
 In 1911 he lived with his father Jesse in Bedwellty – he was an Iron worker then.
 Percy lived on Barton Road when he died.
-In the 1920's he was boarding with Alexander Little # and family.
+In the 1920's he was boarding with Alexander Little and family.
 In 1927 Alexander became depressed and committed suicide by drowning himself in Butleigh Fishponds.
 An inquest was held at the house and reported in the local paper on July 8th.
 Two lodgers at the house were the photographer Percy Otridge (who was deaf) and Leonard Tucker.
-Otridge took the photograph of the squire Robert Neville-Grenville which appears with his obituary (1936).
+Otridge took the photograph of the squire which appears with his obituary.
 It seems that he had a car and used to treat the Little children to outings.
 The suicide note from Alexander stated that his wife was entirely blameless and that he was depressed through having failed to meet his ambitions.
 Some people in the village, particularly his wife Elsie's sister Ada were convinced Percy had had an affair with Elsie.
-This was totally without foundation but caused a permanent rift between the widow and the Little family.
+This was totally foundless.
+Percy (described as photographer of Butleigh) appeared as a witness in a dangerous driving case against another driver on the Wells Glastonbury road in 1935 [Bath Chron.
+21 Sep 1935].

 Otton